Skip to main content

 Endpoint configuration

 The server you use as the platform interface should be hosted entirely on a single domain to support each API.
-The following table shows how a platform interface hosted at https://www.my-interface.com should be organized:
+The following tables show how a platform interface hosted at https://www.my-interface.com should be organized.
+The required endpoints are the minimum for a working integration; recommended and optional endpoints are listed separately so the required bar stays scannable.

 Create the API server